 Commonly referred to as baby capsules or carriers, these restraints are suitable for infants from birth up until between 9-12 months (depending on the model).
-They contain an inbuilt harness and as the name suggests, are placed rear-facing in a vehicle.
+They contain an inbuilt harness and as the name suggests, can only be used in a rear-facing position in a vehicle.
+THERE ARE THREE MAIN TYPES OF REAR-FACING CHILD RESTRAINTS THAT ARE SUITABLE FOR USE BY A NEWBORN CHILD-

-Convertible restraints
+Convertible restraint